 A final major style evolved from Ueshiba's retirement in Iwama, Ibaraki, and the teaching methodology of long term student Morihiro Saito.
 It is unofficially referred to as the "Iwama style", and at one point a number of its followers formed a loose network of schools they called Iwama Ryu.
 Although Iwama style practitioners remained part of the Aikikai until Saito's death in 2002, followers of Saito subsequently split into two groups; one remaining with the Aikikai and the other forming the independent Shinshin Aikishuren Kai in 2004 around Saito's son Hitohiro Saito.

-Today, the major styles of aikido are each run by a separate governing organization, have their own headquarters (本部道場 honbu dōjō?) in Japan, and have an international breadth.
+Today, the major styles of aikido are each run by a separate governing organization, have their own headquarters (本部道場 honbu dōjō ) in Japan, and have an international breadth.

-In aikido, as in virtually all Japanese martial arts, there are both physical and mental aspects of training.
-The physical training in aikido is diverse, covering both general physical fitness and conditioning, as well as specific techniques.
+and conditioning, as well as specific techniques.
 Because a substantial portion of any aikido curriculum consists of throws, the first thing most students learn is how to safely fall or roll.
 The specific techniques for attack include both strikes and grabs; the techniques for defense consist of throws and pins.
 After basic techniques are learned, students study freestyle defense against multiple opponents, and techniques with weapons.

 Physical training goals pursued in conjunction with aikido include controlled relaxation, flexibility, and endurance, with less emphasis on strength training.
 In aikido, pushing or extending movements are much more common than pulling or contracting movements.
 This distinction can be applied to general fitness goals for the aikido practitioner.

 In aikido, specific muscles or muscle groups are not isolated and worked to improve tone, mass, and power.
 Aikido-related training emphasizes the use of coordinated whole-body movement and balance similar to yoga or pilates.
-For example, many dojos begin each class with warm-up exercises (準備体操 junbi taisō?), which may include stretching and ukemi (break falls).
+For example, many dojos begin each class with warm-up exercises (準備体操 junbi taisō ), which may include stretching and ukemi (break falls).

 Aikido training is based primarily on two partners practicing pre-arranged forms (kata) rather than freestyle practice.
 The basic pattern is for the receiver of the technique (uke) to initiate an attack against the person who applies the technique - the 取り tori, or shite 仕手 (depending on aikido style), also referred to as 投げ nage (when applying a throwing technique), who neutralises this attack with an aikido technique.

 Both halves of the technique, that of uke and that of nage, are considered essential to aikido training.
 Both are studying aikido principles of blending and adaptation.
 Nage learns to blend with and control attacking energy, while uke learns to become calm and flexible in the disadvantageous, off-balance positions in which nage places them.
 This "receiving" of the technique is called ukemi.
 Uke continuously seeks to regain balance and cover vulnerabilities (e.g., an exposed side), while nage uses position and timing to keep uke off-balance and vulnerable.
-In more advanced training, uke will sometimes apply reversal techniques (返し技 kaeshi-waza?) to regain balance and pin or throw nage.
+In more advanced training, uke will sometimes apply reversal techniques (返し技 kaeshi-waza ) to regain balance and pin or throw nage.

-Ukemi (受身?) refers to the act of receiving a technique.
+Ukemi (受身 ) refers to the act of receiving a technique.
 Good ukemi involves attention to the technique, the partner and the immediate environment—it is an active rather than a passive receiving of aikido.
 The fall itself is part of aikido, and is a way for the practitioner to receive, safely, what would otherwise be a devastating strike or throw.

 Aikido makes use of body movement (tai sabaki) to blend with uke.
-For example, an "entering" (irimi) technique consists of movements inward towards uke, while a "turning" (転換 tenkan?) technique uses a pivoting motion.
-Additionally, an "inside" ( uchi?) technique takes place in front of uke, whereas an "outside" ( soto?) technique takes place to his side; a "front" ( omote?) technique is applied with motion to the front of uke, and a "rear" ( ura?) version is applied with motion towards the rear of uke, usually by incorporating a turning or pivoting motion.
+For example, an "entering" (irimi) technique consists of movements inward towards uke, while a "turning" (転換 tenkan ) technique uses a pivoting motion.
+Additionally, an "inside" (内 uchi ) technique takes place in front of uke, whereas an "outside" (外 soto ) technique takes place to his side; a "front" (表 omote ) technique is applied with motion to the front of uke, and a "rear" (裏 ura ) version is applied with motion towards the rear of uke, usually by incorporating a turning or pivoting motion.
 Finally, most techniques can be performed while in a seated posture (seiza).
 Techniques where both uke and nage are standing are called tachi-waza, techniques where both start off in seiza are called suwari-waza, and techniques performed with uke standing and nage sitting are called hanmi handachi.

 Thus, from fewer than twenty basic techniques, there are thousands of possible implementations.
 For instance, ikkyō can be applied to an opponent moving forward with a strike (perhaps with an ura type of movement to redirect the incoming force), or to an opponent who has already struck and is now moving back to reestablish distance (perhaps an omote-waza version).
 Specific aikido kata are typically referred to with the formula "attack-technique(-modifier)".
 For instance, katate-dori ikkyō refers to any ikkyō technique executed when uke is holding one wrist.
 This could be further specified as katate-dori ikkyō omote, referring to any forward-moving ikkyō technique from that grab.

 Atemi (当て身) are strikes (or feints) employed during an aikido technique.
 Some view atemi as attacks against "vital points" meant to cause damage in and of themselves.
 For instance, Gōzō Shioda described using atemi in a brawl to quickly down a gang's leader.
-Others consider atemi, especially to the face, to be methods of distraction meant to enable other techniques.
-A strike, whether or not it is blocked, can startle the target and break his or her concentration.
-The target may become unbalanced in attempting to avoid the blow, for example by jerking the head back, which may allow for an easier throw.
-Many sayings about atemi are attributed to Morihei Ueshiba, who considered them an essential element of technique.
+Others consider atemi,

 The founder developed much of empty handed aikido from traditional sword and spear movements.
 Consequently, the practice of these movements both gives insight into the origin of techniques and movements, and reinforces the concepts of distance, foot movement, presence and connectedness with one's training partner(s).